 General surgeons may also be known by their area of expertise, such as gastrointestinal surgeon, cancer surgeon, or trauma surgeon.
 General surgeons may also be referred to simply as a surgeon.

-There are 543 specialists practicing General Surgery in Connecticut with an overall average rating of 4.4 stars.
-There are 81 hospitals in Connecticut with affiliated General Surgery specialists, including Hartford Hospital, The Hospital of Central Connecticut at New Britain and Yale - New Haven Hospital.
+There are 565 specialists practicing General Surgery in Connecticut with an overall average rating of 4.4 stars.
+There are 83 hospitals in Connecticut with affiliated General Surgery specialists, including Hartford Hospital, The Hospital of Central Connecticut - New Britain General Campus and Yale New Haven Hospital.